progrium/progrium.com/source/wiki/InfluenceAndAffiliations.html.markdown

 ## Google

 I've never worked at Google, but I've found a number of libraries I've written and ideas end up being used at Google.
 Webhooks was the first of these.
-I was invited to give a Google Tech Talk on webhooks.
-It went rather poorly in terms of presentation, but some did see through the nervous, tired speaking and really grokked the idea.
+I was invited to give a Google Tech Talk on webhooks in 2009.
+It went rather poorly in terms of presentation, but some did see through the nervous, amatuer speaking and really grokked the idea.

 Only a few Google products ended up getting any sort of webhooks, however it ended up influencing App Engine in an interesting way.
 Webhooks inspired the App Engine team to use HTTP as the mechanism to trigger background tasks and scheduled cron tasks.